 Despite the many challenges, Turkish-U.S. relations manage to continue, but it is obvious to all that the relationship is not going forward as a model partnership.
-It appears that for both countries, the main motivation is more to not lose more rather than to win even more.
-It is not possible to say that an alliance aimed at mutual gain has been established as of now.

 This appeared most clearly during President Recep Tayyip Erdoğan’s visit to Washington last month.
 In the meetings he had, how alliance spaces could be deepened was considered alongside how alliances could be removed.
 While the main issue U.S. officials referred to was the struggle against DAESH, Erdoğan’s was that of fighting against terrorist organizations.
 The main reason for this is the U.S. partnering with the PKK extension in Syria, the Democratic Union Party (PYD), throughout its struggle against DAESH, who Turkey is fighting against.